walkerkehoe/walkerkehoe/content/posts/thermocouple-data-logging.md

 Right off the bat, it seems like the thermocouple is pretty slow to respond to changes in temperature, which makes me wonder if I will get any useful information out of a test that is only going to last for a couple seconds.

 After doing a quick Google search it turns out that the style (grounded, non-grounded, exposed wire) and diameter of the sheath influence response time.
 I went with non-grounded (a requirement of the amplifier) and a 1/4" diameter to match the tubing size.
 I should have picked something much smaller, like 1/16" and used a reducer.

 Feed line temperature is a nice to have for calculating mass flow and if the response time becomes an issue I can spend the $120 on a new setup.
+I could also cold flow the propellants individually to get the temperature in each line.